mobizt/ESP32-Mail-Client/README.md

 **Set the search criteria used in selected mailbox search.**

-In case of message UID was set via setFechUID function, search operation will not process,
+In case of message UID was set via setFetchUID function, search operation will not process,

-you need to clear message UID by calling imapData.setFechUID("") to clear.
+you need to clear message UID by calling imapData.setFetchUID("") to clear.

 param *`criteria`* - Search criteria String.